Monday, November 27, 2017 was the happiest day of my life.

 The changes didn’t stop there.

-In December 2016, Denis (my boyfriend) moved to Virginia for his job and asked me to consider going with him.
+In December 2016, Denis (my boyfriend at the time) moved to Virginia for his job and asked me to consider going with him.

-I obviously couldn’t leave my class, so I was staying in Florida until the school year ended in June- this gave me plenty of time to weigh my options.
+I obviously couldn’t leave my class mid school year, so I was staying in Florida until the school year ended in June- this gave me plenty of time to weigh my options.